 Stages and distances for long distance runners

 The Veluweloop officially opens at 8:45.
-The first group will start at 9 o´clock and the second group will start 20 minutes later.
-Also for the long distance runners, the start is at 9 o´clock.
-Before 9 o´clock, every team leader has to register and pick up their runners vest.
+The first group will start at 9 o'clock and the second group will start 20 minutes later.
+Also for the long distance runners, the start is at 9 o'clock.
+Before 9 o'clock, every team captain has to register and pick up their race numbers.